 - 1 [5oz] Can Solid White Albacore Tuna (in water)

-- 1 Tablespoon Sweet Pickle Relish
+- 1 Tablespoon Sweet Pickle or Dill Relish (no sugar added)

 - 1 Heaping Tablespoon Plain Yogurt (or more to taste)